 On 12th November 2019, we hosted a webinar all about IR35 and the government’s impending changes.

 The webinar was hosted by IR35 expert Crawford Temple from Professional Passport, who explained what the government’s changes mean for recruiters and the contractors and end-clients they work with.
-We discussed everything you need to do to prepare before 6th April 2020, and answered a series of questions from our audience.
+We discussed everything you need to do to prepare before implementation (which at the time was still scheduled for 6th April 2020, but was subsequently delayed by 12 months due to the COVID pandemic) and answered a series of questions from our audience.

 We also discussed our IR35 Navigator tool which helps recruiters, end-clients or contractors check the IR35 status of an assignment, and explained how this could help your agency win new clients.

 Unfortunately, IR35 isn’t the only new piece of legislative change that recruiters need to keep their eyes on.
-On the 6th April 2020, agency workers will need to be provided with a Key Information Document before they agree terms with a business or agency.
+Since the 6th April 2020, agency workers have needed to be provided with a Key Information Document before they agree on terms with a business or agency.

 You can read all about Key Information Documents (or KIDs) in our Knowledge article, “What is a Key Information Document and why do agency workers need one?“.